 A guide to comparing and sorting through child care options.

-Choosing child care is one of the biggest decisions that you will make for your young one in the first few years of their life.
+Choosing child care is one of the most significant decisions that you will make for your young one in the first few years of their life.
 Unfortunately, it isn't always the easiest decision.
-You turn to Google and find that not only are there a lot of location options, but there are different types of childcare.
+You turn to Google and find that not only are there a lot of location options, but there are different types of child care.
 There are different approaches.
 There are different wait lists.
-There are different costs.
-There are different services covered by those costs.
+There are different costs, and those costs cover different services.

 Prioritizing the Important Factors